Seni2005/fpl-desk/README.md

 **UPPER CASE means home, lower case means away.** So `LIV3` is home to Liverpool, `liv3` is away at Liverpool.

 The colours run from easiest to hardest — bright green (1), green (2), grey (3), orange (4), red (5).
 The digit is there so the chips still work if the colours are hard to tell apart; every chip also has a hover label spelling the fixture out in full, including the other scale's rating whenever the two disagree.

+## Reading the percentile profile

+Open any player and scroll to **Percentile profile**.
+It is a pizza chart — the form football analytics uses for a scouting one-pager, and the form mplsoccer's `PyPizza` draws.

+Each of the thirteen slices is one measure. **The length of the slice is his percentile**, not the raw number: a slice that reaches the rim means nobody in his position does that better.
+The rings are the 25th, 50th and 75th, and the percentile is printed at the end of every slice, so you never have to judge it by area — which matters, because on any circular chart the area grows faster than the number does.
+The same thirteen rows sit as a table underneath with the raw values.

+**Ranked within his own position, always.** A defender's expected goals measured against forwards would tell you nothing except that he is a defender.
+The caveat under the chart names the exact pool: *"Percentile against the 147 MIDs with 180+ minutes this season."*

+**Higher is always better.** Expected goals conceded is the one measure where low is good, so its ranking is flipped and the table marks it with a ↓.
+One slice out of thirteen meaning the opposite of the other twelve would be a trap, not a chart.

+**It refuses when it cannot answer.** A percentile needs a third of the season's available minutes behind it, floored at 180.
+One good cameo puts a substitute at the top of every per-90 table in the game.
+Below the gate there is no chart, just a sentence saying how many minutes he has and how many it would take.

+**Compare with** puts a second player on the same chart as a line rather than a second fill, so the two are told apart by shape as well as by colour.
+Only players who clear the same gate are offered — a menu of names that produce nothing is a menu that lies about what it does.

+Groups are separated by a heavier boundary and named around the rim; the chart is ink, like every other chart here, because colour on this page already means fixture difficulty, price direction and availability.

+## Pick team, and why it cannot save

+This is where you decide who plays.
+It is deliberately separate from the Planner: the Planner is about **who is in the squad**, this is about **which of them start**, and only the second question has to be answered every week.

+It opens on the team FPL currently holds — not on the optimiser's eleven.
+Handing you a different side before you have touched anything would make the change list read as eleven jobs you never asked for and bury the one you did. **Auto pick** is a button, not the default.

+- Tap two shirts to swap them between the eleven and the bench, or to reorder the bench.
+- **C** and **V** under each shirt set the armbands.
+Giving the band to the current vice swaps the two.
+An armband cannot be worn from the bench — the controls are there, dimmed, and say why when you press them, because hiding them would hide the rule.
+- The bench is numbered by the order they come on.
+The reserve keeper is out of that queue and marked **GK**, since he only ever replaces the keeper.
+- **Best lineup** in the Squad header has a **Use this in Pick team** button, so a recommendation is one press from being the thing you are going to do.

+**Nothing here reaches FPL.** The API is read-only — it can show you your team, not change it.
+So what the screen produces is a list of jobs for the official site, phrased the way you will actually do them (*swap Keane off, Ubben on*), with a link straight to Pick Team and a button to copy the list.
+Your choices are kept in this browser, per manager, and survive a refresh.
+If a player you had in your eleven leaves the squad, he is dropped and the eleven is completed rather than the pitch going blank.

 ## Which difficulty scale is running